101 must-visit UK attractions for families in 2022

 Where do I start when it comes to things to do in London with kids?
 There’s just so much!

-We had a great weekend in London before COVID, visiting some of the free places to go like the Natural History Museum, the LEGO Store, Covent Garden and the royal parks in the city.
+We had a great weekend in London in January 2020, visiting some of the free places to go like the Natural History Museum, the LEGO Store, Covent Garden and the royal parks in the city.

 Of course, there’s loads of family attractions near London too.